Parliamentary.ai

 Groups Affected

-• Women and their descendants: They will now have equal rights of inheritance to hereditary peerages.
+• Women and their descendants: These groups will now have equal rights to inherit hereditary peerages, significantly altering the dynamics of inheritance in aristocratic families.

 Full Text